lizhangxin666/lizhangxin666.github.io/_pages/about.md

 news: false  # includes a list of news items
 latest_posts: false  # includes a list of the newest posts
 selected_papers: false # includes a list of papers marked as "selected={true}"
-social: false  # includes social icons at the bottom of the page
+social: true  # includes social icons in the sidebar
 ---
 # 李张欣 · 夜鹭飒冷